iann0036/former2/cli/README.md

 npm install -g former2
 ```

-Or build Docker image when node.js is not installed in your environment.
+Or build the Docker image if Node.js is not installed in your environment.

 ```
 docker build https://github.com/iann0036/former2.git#master:cli -t iann0036/former2:latest